AdaCore/why3/doc/install.rst

     make

 The Why3 executable files are then available in the subdirectory :file:`bin/`.
-This directory can be added in your :envvar:`PATH`.
+This directory can be added to your :envvar:`PATH`.

 .. _sec.installlib: